Restricted funds: Everything Your Nonprofit Needs to Know.

 Restricted Funds: Everything Your Nonprofit Needs to Know

-In a 2024 Give.org survey of nonprofit supporters, 67% of respondents said they think it’s essential to trust an organization before contributing to it.
-However, only 22% of respondents to the same survey highly trust nonprofits.
-From these numbers, it’s easy to see that there is a need for nonprofits like yours to build trust with donors, and effective financial management is a major aspect of this process.
+In a Give.org survey of nonprofit supporters, 67% of respondents said they think it’s essential to trust an organization before contributing to it.
+However, only 22% of participants highly trust nonprofits.
+It’s easy to see that there is a need for nonprofits like yours to build trust with donors, and effective financial management is a major aspect of this process.

 One of the most challenging but important areas of nonprofit finance for increasing donor trust is properly handling restricted funds.
-In this guide, we’ll cover the basics of nonprofit funding restrictions, including:
+In this guide, we’ll cover the basics of restricted funds, including:

-By honoring supporters’ and funders’ restrictions on their gifts, you can demonstrate that you’re committed to fulfilling your promises and furthering your mission, making donors feel more confident in your nonprofit—and therefore more likely to give.
+By honoring supporters’ and funders’ restrictions on their gifts, you can demonstrate your commitment to fulfilling your promises and furthering your mission, making donors feel more confident in your nonprofit—and therefore more likely to give.
+Let’s dive in with an overview of what restricted funds are and why they matter.

 What are restricted funds?